Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab3.md

 Feedback Link: mailto:alliances@dynatrace.com
 Analytics Account: UA-175467274-1

-# 3. Modernize cloud workloads #3 - Operate better
+# 3. Modernize workloads for the cloud #3 - Operate better

 ## Objectives of this Lab
 In order to do more with less and scale, organizations must transcend IT silos, foster collaboration and improve productivity.
 Automation and a common data model are key components of this, but it takes platforms that support operational teams and workflows.